burningmantech/ranger-clubhouse-web/README-development.md

 ### PRINTING

+* Use the CSS class 'd-print-none' to hit a block from being printed.

-* Use print-this component to print a block.
-The div should have 'd-none d-print-block' set to hide the content on the screen yet have it appear on the printed page.
+* The <header>, <footer> and sidebar all have d-print-none set so the areas will not appear on the printed page.

+* Javascript initiated printing using a selected DOM element does not work properly with Safari (as of Version 12.0.2, December 2018).
+The problem is the browser has issues with multiple Javascript initiated print actions - the second and later print actions will cause a browser dialog to be shown which states the web page is trying to print multiple times.
+A confirmation button is shown, yet the button does nothing.

+The ember-print-this addon, more importantly the jQuery print-this addon, cannot be used until Apple fixes this.

 ### FORMS